Azure Active Directory Overview

 Azure Active Directory is a cloud identity solution that provides a set of capabilities to manage users and groups.
 Azure AD helps secure access to applications such as

 Microsoft online services (Office 365, Azure, Microsoft Intune, Power BI, ...) and a world of non-Microsoft SaaS applications.

-Azure AD can be integrated with your on-prem Active Directory to simplify user management and provide Single Sign-On.
+Azure AD can be integrated with your on-prem Active Directory to simplify user management and provide a Single Sign-On experience.

-IT Administrators responsible for user management in cloud services like Office 365, Azure, Intune and Dynamics CRM Online.
+IT Administrators responsible for user management in cloud services like Office 365, Azure, Intune and Dynamics 365.